Skip to main content

 case class State(airport: String, nextBegin: Long)

-and should be added in the same file outside the DataObject.
-For example, add it just below the already existing case classes.
-The state always stores the airport and a nextBegin as unix timestamp to indicate to the next run, what data needs to be loaded.
+It always stores the airport and a nextBegin as unix timestamp to indicate to the next run, what data needs to be loaded.

 Concerning the state variables, previousState will basically be used for all the logic of the DataObject and nextState will be used to store the state for the next run.